Net Neutrality – Top 3 Pros and Cons

-Should Net Neutrality Be Restored?
+Should the US Have Net Neutrality Laws?

 Net neutrality preserves free speech on the internet by prohibiting internet service providers from blocking content.